kanama61/ready/README.md

 # ready
- It's developed according to the instruction from the edX course.
+ It's been developed according to the instruction from the edX course.